 The European fox (Vulpes vulpes) and cats (Felis catus) are known to be major predators of the western ringtail possum, which is exacerbated by the predator naivety they display (Jones et al. 1994b, de Tores et al. 1998, Wayne et al. 2000, Jones et al. 2004, Wayne et al. 2005c).
-These predators have been implicated in the disappearance of natural and translocated populations of the western ringtail possum and they are likely to be responsible for the lack of translocation success (Wayne et al. 2000, Grimm and de Tores 2009, Clarke 2011).
+These predators have been implicated in the disappearance of natural and translocated populations of the western ringtail possum and they are likely to be responsible for the lack of translocation success with this species (Wayne et al. 2000, Grimm and de Tores 2009, Clarke 2011).

-Susceptibility to predation is increased in western ringtail possums when the species needs to come to the ground.
+Susceptibility to predation is increased in western ringtail possums when animals need to come to the ground.
 This may be due to a lack of continuity in canopy cover (Jones et al. 2004) or because of natural and/or anthropogenic changes such as logging and fire in jarrah/marri forests (Wayne et al. 2000, Wayne et al. 2005a, Wayne et al. 2006).
 In hot weather western ringtail possums may come to the ground to find respite from the heat and this may also make the species more susceptible to fox and cat predation (Yin 2006).

-Fox baiting is intended to reduce fox numbers, but it is thought it may also lead to an increase in numbers of, and/or predation by, other predators, such as cats, chuditch (Dasyurus geoffroii), wedge-tailed eagles (Aquila audax) and south-western carpet python (Morelia spilota imbricata) (Risbey et al. 2000, Wayne et al. 2005c, Clarke 2011, Williams and Barton 2012).
+Fox baiting is intended to reduce fox numbers, but it is thought it may also lead to an increase in numbers of, and/or predation by, other predators, such as cats, chuditch (Dasyurus geoffroii), wedgetailed eagles (Aquila audax) and south-western carpet python (Morelia spilota imbricata) (Risbey et al. 2000, Wayne et al. 2005c, Clarke 2011, Williams and Barton 2012).

 In urban environments predation or injury by domestic dogs can be frequent (de Tores et al. 1998).
-High levels of dog ownership within the City of Busselton create dog densities at four to eight times greater per hectare than the average fox density in the south-west forests (K. Williams pers. comm.
+High levels of dog ownership within the City of Busselton create dog densities that are four to eight times greater per hectare than the average fox density in the south-west forests (K. Williams pers. comm.
 2006).
+However it is noted that not all domestic dogs predate on native fauna, and that domestic cats also have an impact in urban environments.